jakedugi/jakedugi/README.md

 ---

 I build reliable ML systems grounded in applied research.
-Currently pursuing an MSc in AI at the University of Edinburgh (Sep '25),
+MSc in AI at the University of Edinburgh,
 with experience in LLM tooling, 3D generative models, and real-world NLP/CV projects.

 Actively seeking roles in: